Tharaae/react-neighbourhood-map/README.md

 This project uses **Google Maps APIs** to display the map.
 However, the map will be greyed with "_for development purposes only_" watermark all over the map, in addition to an alert message that pops up on loading the app saying "_This page can't load Google Maps correctly._".
 The reason is clearly stated in the console log: "_You have exceeded your request quota for this API_".
 To get this message removed, payment for upgrade is required by Google.

 ## Project Overview
-This project is a single page application featuring a map of Sydney and surrounding suburbs with National Parks locations listed and highlighted on the map.
+This project is a single page application created using React.js featuring a map of Sydney and surrounding suburbs with National Parks locations listed and highlighted on the map.
 Additional information is also provided using third-party APIs.

 ## Project Details